Board Of Directors

 Director, Public Finance, KeyBanc Capital Markets Inc.

-Dr. Ron Lehr has 24 years of public finance banking experience, and is a nationally recognized leader in the municipal arena specializing in housing finance.
+Dr. Ron Lehr has over 25 years of public finance banking experience, and is a nationally recognized leader in the municipal arena specializing in housing finance.
 He has led over $1.5 billion in tax exempt bond issuance.
 He is the former CEO of the Alaska Housing Finance Commission and former Budget Director for that state.
 He earned his PhD in Economics from the University of Oregon, a bachelor’s in Mathematics from the University of Alaska/Fairbanks, and a bachelor’s and master’s in Economics from Washington State University.

 Judith Olsen, Loan Committee